Wilenty/AskAdmin-Banned-Mail-List/README.md

-# AskAdmin - Banned Mail List (your e-mail on their public list)
+# AskAdmin - Banned Mail List (your e-mail on their black list)

 A word of explanation:
 if you will decide to pay for AskAdmin program, and then you will stop doing it - your e-mail address will be added to the mentioned list in the title.
 Or, if they will thinks that you selling your own copy of the AskAdmin program - your e-mail will be added there too!